jonaskaz/plant-vision/README.md

 After detecting the plants, we were able to determing contour lines that surround each plant.
 This allowed us to calulate the area of plant within each contour line.
 This measurement gave us a combination of both size and height of the plant, because the plant gets closer to the camera as it grows taller.

 Next, we wanted to be able to relate the area of the plant in pixels to a measurement in the real world.
-To do this we detected the edges of the squares in the image.
+To do this we used the squares of the tray the plants are grown in.
+These squares are easily identifiable, and have a consistent dimension in the real world that we know and can use as a constant.
+By finding the square's size within the image, and scaling this to their known dimension, we were able to calculate the size of the plants.
+This normalizes plant dimensions over time to each other, regardless of a shifted height that the image was shot at, or different framing, because we have an object to scale off of.

 #TODO how did we do edge detection?

-After detecting the edges of the squares in the image and calculating their area in pixels.
-We measured the squares in real life and were able to create a ratio of pixels to mm for each image.
-We could then use this value to calculate the area in mm of the plants.
+To detect the squares, we started with the OpenCV tool `findCountours`, which identifies shapes in an image based on pixel intensity

 ## Results